-There are ethnographical and cognitive problems that result in technical challenges for cross-cultural approaches to music and movement.
-While the interaction between the methods and cultural specifics remains poorly discussed in the literature, analytical approaches seem to carry assumptions that result in method bias, partly because they reproduce specific cultural and epistemological viewpoints.
-Methods involved in cross-cultural analyses must ideally encompass a range of responses and cope with expected variability of individual and cultural expressions in the universe of the study.
+There are ethnographical and cognitive problems that result in technical challenges for any analytical method used in cross-cultural approaches.
+While the interaction between the methods to analyze behavior data and cultural specifics remains poorly discussed in the literature, analytical approaches seem to carry assumptions and concepts that result in method bias, partly because they reproduce specific cultural and epistemological viewpoints.
+Methods involved in cross-cultural analyses must ideally encompass a range of responses and the expected variability of individual and cultural expressions in the universe of study.
 In our specific context, the method should expose the differences regarding timing, shape, organization and position of the movement actions across different stimuli.
 How to provide such a rich description for spontaneous movement responses to music?

 The freedom to perform spontaneous movements (which improves the power of generalization of the results) depends on freedom of movement of the limbs.
-It is evident that the body and psychological state of the subject, its limits, occupation in space and the experimental setup itself impose limits and obstacles, which makes the notion of "free" movement questionable.
-However, the concept of free movements used in this study stress the attempt to drastically decrease the influence of artificial experimental interferences and increase the similarity with real music contexts.
+It is evident that the body of the subject, its limits, occupation in space and the experimental setup itself impose limits and obstacles.
+However, the concept of free movements used in this study convey body movement data that is generated without imposed external obstacles, tasks or limits, as in typical cultural music contexts such as a dance club, party or private room.
 The main cognitive challenges in the analysis of this sort of movement are (1) the lack of clear temporal demarcation of events and (2) the lack of direct access to the individual subjective categories of the events.
-We opted to approach these challenges by defining events as (1) changes of directionality and (2) by organizing the density of events across annotated categories of meter extracted from the stimuli.
-The method is briefly described below.
+A method proposed in approaches these problems by defining events as (1) changes of directionality and (2) by organizing the density of events across annotated categories extracted from the stimuli.
+The method is briefly described below and was introduced in [19].